 If you have a lot of pans in your kitchen, particularly heavy cast-iron pans that really should be stored in a hanging position, you'll love this simple rustic pot rack.
 Built from rough-cut cedar and a couple of rods, this quick and easy project looks fantastic with a full set of pots and pans.
 Your table saw is the perfect tool for creating the French cleat used to hang the pot rack.

 08 of 09

 A bookcase is really just a sturdy, open-faced cabinet that is strengthened to support the weight of heavy books or other items to be displayed.
 In this set of free woodworking plans, learn how to build a two-shelf, under-window bookcase out of plywood with trimmed edges for a clean, finished look.

 Dimensional lumber pieces available in today's lumberyards aren't always straight or square, which can make building a project challenging.
-A jointer can help to straighten out twisted or warped boards, but what do you do if you don't have a jointer?
-Try this table saw jointer jig that you can build from scrap material in your shop.
+A power jointer /planer can help to straighten out twisted or warped boards, but what do you do if you don't have a jointer?
+You can easily build this table saw jointer jig from scrap material in your shop.